2017 Comparison: Wealthfront vs. FutureAdvisor

 Below, please find a detailed list of the specific advantages of using FutureAdvisor that our FutureAdvisor vs. Wealthfront review has identified.

-FutureAdvisor does not charge for retirement planning analysis and recommendations, making the company stand out among Future Advisor competitors.
+FutureAdvisor does not charge for retirement planning analysis and recommendations, making the company stand out among Future Advisor competitors, although Wealthfront does offer similar retirement planning services.

 Linking Your Brokerage Account

-After linking up your account, the firm performs trades automatically so your account is managed according to FutureAdvisor’s recommended asset allocation.
+After linking up your account and transferring investments to TD Ameritrade or Fidelity, the firm performs trades automatically so your account is managed according to FutureAdvisor’s recommended asset allocation.

 The automatic tax-loss harvesting feature of this best robo advisor software makes it possible for investos to reduce their taxes by pairing up investment losses with gains.